cypress-io/cypress-design/.changeset/button-border-class.md

 '@cypress-design/vue-button': patch
 ---

-fix docs and one class
+fix: docs and add border-solid to prevent button from getting debordered